awongCM/angular-express-project/README.md

 2. Navigate to the folder.
 3. Run `bower install && npm install`.

+##To start Node/Express
+* `node server/express.js`

 ##Available Gulp commands
 * `gulp clean` to manually clean up dist folders
 * `gulp dev` to startup the app.
 BrowserSync will load browser.
-It also proxies Express server in the background.
+It also instantiate and proxies Express server in the background.
 * `gulp prod` to build all assets files into one public viewing dist folder.

 ##Coding Rquirement Completed as follows: